xuwkk/power_system_operation/readme.md

 ## Comments

-This dataset and power system optimization toolbox has been used in our previous paper:
+Part of the dataset and power system optimization toolbox has been used in our previous paper:
-1. E2E-AT: A Unified Framework for Tackling Uncertainty in Task-Aware End-to-End Learning
+1. Xu, Wangkun, Jianhong Wang, and Fei Teng.
+"E2E-AT: A Unified Framework for Tackling Uncertainty in Task-Aware End-to-End Learning."
+Proceedings of the AAAI Conference on Artificial Intelligence.
+Vol. 38.
+No. 14.
+2024.
-2. Task-aware machine unlearning and its application in load forecasting
+2. Xu, Wangkun, and Fei Teng.
+"Task-aware machine unlearning and its application in load forecasting."
+IEEE Transactions on Power Systems (2024).

 <!-- ### Reformulate the problem as standardard form QP/MIQP